wilsonjoseph-dev/About_me/README.md

 # Hi there! 👋

 ## About Me
 I'm a recent MBA graduate with a background in Finance, HR, and Electrical Engineering.
-Currently, I'm honing my skills in front-end development and digital marketing.
+Currently, I'm honing my skills in front-end development.
 I am passionate about creating user-friendly designs and leveraging technology to solve real-world problems.

 ---